 Ircantec also specifically monitors 30 companies in its portfolio.
 Each resolution proposed at these general meetings is individually monitored to ensure that the voting rules are uniformly and consistently applied.
-Therefore, in addition to the latter, Ircantec assumes a unique and definitive position on each resolution, based on the recommendations of the Caisse des Dépôts management service, with support from a specialized consultancy.
-The asset management companies then vote on each resolution in accordance with this position.
+Therefore, in addition to the latter, Ircantec assumes a unique and definitive position on each The exercise of voting rights associated with the securities held by Ircantec is assured by the asset management companies in accordance with Ircantec's Voting Policy and Voting Rules, for all equity stocks held in the portfolio.